diegomarquez/game-builder/README.md

 First thing on the TODO list:
 	Make RequireJS modules out of the main files.
 	This should let me handle dependancies in a clean way and keep things out of the global scope.

+Status: Broken.
+This thing can not be used for anything useful and there is no documentation anyway.
+So it it pretty useless

 This is the game I put together using the previous encarnation of this set of files: